paajasan/Allas-backup/README.md

     bash setup_allas_bu.sh

+It will first ask for your CSC password.
+If you mistype it, stop the script with `Ctrl-C` and remove the files in `$HOME/.allas_bu_confs/`.

 If you ever want to remove access rights for the authentication keys, run

     . allas_conf --s3remove [-u user]